HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 Follow the following instruction to run the tutorial.
 The symbol '~>' is the prompt, do not type it.

+## Description

+This experiments builds up 2 1D maps, each receiving a scalar input, and connected one with the others.
+The two scalar inputs are dependent, they lie on a circle.

 ## Setup the demo

 First setup a root-dir directory for our variables.